Is it Normal for a Dancer's Body to Crack and Pop?

 Another cause of cracking, especially around the hips, is if you are not controlling the movement from where it really should come from.
 This is especially true in a retire.
 Many girls overuse the muscle at the front of the hip (TFL – Tensor Fasciae Latae) rather than controlling the movement from their deep turnout muscles, resulting in overuse of the TFL.
 This can lead to pain and clicking in the front of the hips.

 Keep posted for new videos that will show you how to do this!
 So the basic rule of thumb is – If it clicks, check your technique.
-Stretch out the offending muscle and seek advice from an experienced teacher for fine tuning of your performance of the basics.
+Stretch out the offending muscle and seek advice from an experienced teacher for fine-tuning your performance of the basics.

-I hope this helps you and all of the other dancers out there who are concerned at their clicking!
+I hope this helps you and all of the other dancers out there who are concerned about their clicking!